Category Archives: English Version

 Captain Nguyen Chi Hien led the battalion in a triumphal return to Lai Khe.

-That was the big headline run on the front page of all Saigon newspapers on the first days of Tân Hợi lunar new year to celebrate the victory of the 4/8th Battalion at Snuol, Cambodia.
+That was the big headline run on the front page of all Saigon newspapers on the first days of the Tân Hợi lunar new year to celebrate the victory of the 4/8th Battalion at Snuol, Cambodia.

 Continue reading The First New Year’s Victory